View Categories

 • SDR is called ‘Paper Gold’ because it’s merely an accounting entry or artificial currency, without any gold involved.

-• SDR can be traded among the members, it can be converted into members’ currencies as per above method & be used to settle their Balance of Payment Transactions / Crisis.
+• SDR can be traded among the members, converted into members’ currencies as per above method, and used to settle their Balance of Payment Transactions / Crisis.

 • If the BoP crisis is so big that a country’s entire SDR quota exhausts, then member countries may borrow more SDR from IMF (and then convert it into dollars etc. to pay off the import bill), but eventually members will have to repay this loan to IMF with interest.